stevensblueprint/c4p-payload/README.md

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

-This template is right for you if you are working on:

-- A personal or enterprise-grade website, blog, or portfolio
-- A content publishing platform with a fully featured publication workflow
-- A lead generation website with premium content gated behind authentication

 Core features:

 - [Pre-configured Payload Config](#how-it-works)